zedlopez/ifm/The Recipe Book.md

 Since the two actions are internally being handled as one, both are discussed here.

-It is very common for players to make a mistake and type the wrong direction command, or even to misunderstand the room description and not recognize all the possible exits.
+It is very common for players to make a mistake and type the wrong direction command, or even to misunderstand the room description and not recognise all the possible exits.
 [Bumping into Walls] helpfully adds a facility so that when the player tries to go in the wrong direction, the story lists the correct possibilities, as in

 ``` inform7
 From here, the viable exits are to the south, the east and the west.